robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 We use Python wrapper to post-process the raw JSON output and format customized output for CLI or GUI purpose.

-### FAQ

-1. How fast can you query.

-2. What is the size of the query data size?

-3. How long to index?

-4. How big the index was in compressed form?

-5. How many postings?

-6. How long it takes to start up the query processor?

-7. How long per query on the queries we gave you?

 ### Benchmarks

  In order to measure the performance of the search engine, we tried various datasets.
 For development we use a super tiny dataset with only 30 documents.
 For quick testing we use a 100k docs dataset for quick verification.
 We also have another two bigger sets for performance and scalability verification with 1 million and 10 million documents.